oracle-livelabs/goldengate/goldengate-microservices23ai/prepare-consoles/prepare-consoles.md

 ### About DB Connections

-DB Connections is a database login credential that allows you to connect to a database and manage Checkpoint Tables, Transaction Information, and a Heartbeat Table.
+DB Connections is a database login credential that allows you to connect to a database and manage Checkpoint Tables, Trandata Information, and a Heartbeat Table.

 ### About Checkpoint table and Trandata

-A Checkpoint table is created to add fault tolerance to the replication process.
-GoldenGate Extract and Replicat processes record their read and write positions to maintain a record of their read position in the trail for recovery purposes.
+A Checkpoint table is created in the database to add fault tolerance to a Replicat process.
 Trandata enables the unconditional logging of the primary key and the conditional supplemental logging of all unique and foreign keys of the specified table.

 ### About Heartbeat tables